 - the decision making process for delegating nursing and midwifery tasks and duties to promote consistency across all care and service contexts

 View the Definition of Delegation

-Delegation is the process by which a nurse or midwife (delegator) allocates clinical or non-clinical tasks and duties to a competent person (delegate).
+Delegation is the process by which a nurse or midwife (delegator) allocates clinical or non-clinical tasks and duties to a competent person (delegatee).
 The delegator remains accountable for the overall management of practice, for example, in a clinical context: the plan of care for a service user, and accountable for the decision to delegate.
-The delegator will not be accountable for the decisions and actions of the delegate.
+The delegator will not be accountable for the decisions and actions of the delegatee.